- Minimalist Pool

 This year, we’ve seen a huge transition as we’ve all been introduced to what the new normal is.
 Businesses had to adapt and jobs slowly moved from corporate to home locations.
 And while we’re all busy turning empty rooms into remote offices so we can work from home, the new normal also gave way for us to redesign our homes for the perfect staycation.

-It’s not a coincidence Google led you to this page, we’re here to give you 25 of the best backyard pool ideas this 2020.
+It’s not a coincidence Google led you to this page, we’re here to give you 25 of the best backyard pool ideas this 2020, in case you’re planning to have your own pool built or a pool remodeling.
 So, without further ado, let’s begin.

 1. Minimalist Pool